datasci611/bios611-projects-fall-2019-arthur0804/project1/README.md

 ## Research Question

-- Which family/individual received the most assitance?
-- Is assistance becoming more nowsdays than before?
+- Is assistance and clients becoming more nowsdays than before?
+- How many new clients do we help each year?
+- Which family/individual received the most assistance each year from 2000 to 2018?
-- What kinds of services are given the most/least?
+- How does each kind of services change each year?
+- Who are our kind denators?

 ## Important Variables